The gash in the mountain, all crusted and dry,

 has turned into a cold, mineral monument.

-of meat caught between his teeth.
-The buzzing in my head gave into the
+string of meat caught between his teeth.
+The buzzing in my head gave

-screams and laughter of the crowd.
-I got up, away from the seat, which
+into the screams and laughter of the crowd.
+I got up, away from the

-was drenched in my sweat, fixed the strap and walked back into the herd
+seat, which was drenched in my sweat, fixed the strap and walked back

-covered in sharp rocks; the spreading gash, raw and impassable; the new
+steep, covered in sharp rocks; the spreading gash, raw and impassable;

-church so bright under the mid-day sun I had to look away.
-My body and
+the new church so bright under the mid-day sun I had to look away.
+My

-mind were both sore, but what choice did I have?
-I had to keep walking.
+body and mind were both sore, but what choice did I have?
+I had to keep